stephenrzkelman/Web-Server/README.md

 Here, you use the project Dockerfile and make the builder/deploy image. my_image is the tag, but it doesn't matter what you name this, my_image is just a placeholder.

 ## Step 3: Run image
-    docker run --rm -p 8080:8080 --name my_run my_image:latest
+    docker run --rm -p 8080:80 --name my_run my_image:latest
 This command will run the docker image created and now you can get to testing.
 Rm is important as it will delete the container afterwards. ***my_run*** is the name of the containers run.
 You may change it but make sure it is ***consistent***.

 ## Step 4: Test behavior
-    nc localhost 8080
+    curl localhost:8080
 ***This test above is specifically for the skeleton code and basic docker image*** Open a new terminal and type this command in.
-With the Docker image running this should be a simple echo listener.
+With the Docker image running this should be a simple HTTP GET echo listener.

 ## Step 5: Stop the container
     docker container stop my_run